 On average, it takes two to four weeks to get a response to a license request.
 While you wait, there are some important details to keep in mind.
 Plus, we’ll fill you in on what you can do to build your case for license approval.

 How you’ll know whether or not your request is approved

-If your request is declined, you should receive an in-app notification in the Smartsheet platform.
+If your request is declined, you’ll receive an in-app notification in the Smartsheet platform.
 If your request is approved, you won’t receive an in-app notification, but you will receive an email and your access will change.

-- Check in Smartsheet for notifications and your status.
+- Check your Smartsheet notifications and status in Smartsheet.

-- Plan for when to follow up on your request.
+- Decide when to follow up on your request.

 - Reach out to your System Admin.

 - Learn how to solve business challenges with Smartsheet.